|Monthly Tech-Tip |

 |Fusion Frit F-69||10.31|

 This is an adjustment to G2926B to reduce its thermal expansion.
-However, before trying this, we recommend ball milling the G2926B or using 325 mesh silica.
+However, before trying this, we recommend ball milling the G2926B or using 325 mesh silica in that recipe.
 Only if those do not work, then try this (use 325 silica in this one also, the fine particles assure all of it melts).

 This recipe increases MgO at the expense of KNaO.
 Even though MgO levels are quite high, no loss of gloss has happened!
 The effect on lowering the thermal expansion is dramatic.